 A daily, global, independent news hour anchored by award-winning journalists Amy Goodman and Juan Gonzalez, Democracy Now! presents daily headlines followed by in-depth discussions from a rich diversity of people and perspectives rarely heard from in mainstream media.
 Guests include international journalists, scholars, scientists, authors, analysts, artists, filmmakers and ordinary people who are most affected by news events in the US and around the world.

 Each batch of Rock Stew covers a different savory mix of rock music over the last 50 years.
-You’ll hear theme episodes with acoustic, alternative, psychedelic and just plain kickin’ rock and roll from AC/DC to ZZ Top.
-You’ll also hear some rock theme shows like Colours, Time, Space and seasonal specials such as Summertime and Christmas.
-It’s not your over-played classic rock program.
+You’ll hear a wide variety of theme episodes from acoustic to kickin’ rock and roll and seasonal specials such as Summertime, Halloween and Christmas.
 Some of the bands and tunes you will know and some you may not.
-Grab your air guitar, hold on to your guitar pick, turn up the volume and rock on!
+Grab your air guitar, turn up the volume and rock on!
 Rock Stew airs 10am on Sundays, 11am on Tuesdays, 3pm on Saturdays, and 9pm on Thursdays.

 “Spalding, this calls for the Ole Billy Barule.”
 Billy was born the year Bill Haley & His Comets recorded “Rock Around the Clock.”
 His life was changed the first time he saw the Beatles on The Ed Sullivan Show.
 He still has his first record – the 45rpm single “She Loves You.”
 He was totally fascinated by the British Invasion, the music explosion of the 60s and the evolution into various forms of rock.
 He still loves rock concerts, playing guitar and blasting the sub-woofers in his car.